johndavid400/church_metrics_ruby/README.md

     ChurchMetrics::Churches.new.info

-To get weekly totals data for a given cateogry:
+To get weekly totals data for a given category:

     ChurchMetrics::Churches.new.weekly_totals(category_id, week={})